adaOctopus/quantum-algo-sdk/appInfra.md

 npm run format   # Format code with Prettier
 ```

-# How Your SDK Works
+# How The SDK Works

 This project serves **two purposes**: